 One user tested the PROLINE Carbon Fiber Polycarbonate Filament to see how much carbon fiber there was.
 They found it to be around 5-10%.

-This can be printed on an Ender 3 easily, but it is highly recommended that you use an all-metal hotend.
+This is one of the strongest filament for Ender 3 that can be printed on an Ender 3 easily, but it is highly recommended that you use an all-metal hotend.

 2. Carbon Fiber Filament